hackclub/asia-blog/public/content/articles/learningprogramminglanguage/README.md

 ### How will it help me?

 Following the best people in your interested language/framework will help you to know some advanced tricks and tips.
-These people are the best of the best so you know following their way of programming will introduce you to the best practices in the programming language/framework that you want to learn.
+These people are the best of the best.
+So, you know following their way of programming will introduce you to the best practices in the programming language/framework that you want to learn.

 ### Platforms to follow them